DioxusLabs/docsite/docs-src/0.6/src/essentials/state/index.md

 ### Making Props Reactive

-To avoid loosing reactivity with props, we recommend you wrap any props you want to track in a `ReadOnlySignal`.
+To avoid losing reactivity with props, we recommend you wrap any props you want to track in a `ReadOnlySignal`.
 Dioxus will automatically convert `T` into `ReadOnlySignal<T>` when you pass props to the component.
 This will ensure your props are tracked and rerun any state you derive in the component:

 ```rust
 {{#include src/doc_examples/reactivity.rs:making_props_reactive}}